thad0ctor/llama-server-launcher/Readme.md

-# Llama.cpp Server Launcher
+# Llama.cpp (and ik_llama) Server Launcher

 ![Main Menu](images/main.png)

-**A user-friendly GUI (Tkinter) to easily configure and launch the `llama.cpp` server, manage model configurations, set environment variables, and generate launch scripts.**
+**A user-friendly GUI (Tkinter) to easily configure and launch the `llama.cpp and ik_llama` server, manage model configurations, set environment variables, and generate launch scripts.**

-This python script provides a comprehensive graphical interface for `llama.cpp`'s server, simplifying the managing of command-line arguments and models.
+This python script provides a comprehensive graphical interface for `llama.cpp and ik_llama`'s server, simplifying the managing of command-line arguments and models.

 ## ✨ Key Features